Lost keys, moving to a new house, maintaining lock control and security concerns are the main reasons you may want to rekey or replace your locks.

 Pros and Cons

-If you want to significantly increase your home’s security, replacing the locks can be beneficial.
+If you want to significantly increase your home’s security, replacing the entrance door locks can be beneficial.

 - Customises security.
 Installing new locks offers better control over how the lock looks and operates